svenmalvik/svenmalvik.com/_posts/2020-12-23-azure-vnet-peering.md

 ![Naming one side of VNet peering](https://cdn.svenmalvik.com/images/az-303/az-303-peering-8.jpg)*Naming one side of VNet peering*

 We scroll down a bit and name the other side `2and1`, and set the other virtual network `vnet2`.
-After clicking *Create* Azure will create resources inn both virtual networks.
+After clicking *Create* Azure will create resources in both virtual networks.

 ![Setting the other side of Vet peering](https://cdn.svenmalvik.com/images/az-303/az-303-peering-9.jpg)*Setting the other side of Vet peering*

-As we can see is `vnet1` nnow connected to `vnet2`.
+As we can see is `vnet1` now connected to `vnet2`.

 ![VNet peering overview of vnet1](https://cdn.svenmalvik.com/images/az-303/az-303-peering-10.jpg)*VNet peering overview of vnet1*